 I'm a big fan of yoga and have practiced on-and-off for over 20 years.
 I'm now doing yoga at home almost every day, as soon as I'm up in the morning.
 I love the sense of calm and energy it gives me - it's the perfect start to the day.

-I also love reading, going to the cinema, drinking coffee and eating chocolate and home-made cake.
+I also love reading, going to the cinema, drinking coffee and eating home-made cake and chocolate.
 But I try not to do the last two things too often. ;)

 My homeopathy education & experience

 My professional training was with the Allen College of Homeopathy.
 I was awarded a Dip.
 Hom.
 ACH in June 2012.

 I'm a registered member of The Alliance of Homeopaths.
 I'm insured with Balens.